 General Dentistry – The Benefits of Regular In-Office Teeth Cleaning

-general dentistry procedure that can significantly impact oral and general health.
+In-office teeth cleaning is a general dentistry procedure that can significantly impact oral and general health.
 Although most dentists recommend bi-annual professional cleanings, some patients may require more frequent maintenance.

 What does in-office teeth cleaning involve?